imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 In this stage, we measure all OPCODEs together with the precompiles.

 ### Tooling and automation
-The reproducibility is the key to the research.
+The reproducibility is key to the research.
 We have provided a complete setup guide and tooling to make the execution of the benchmarks as easy as possible.
-There are two ways to perform the measurements in your environment.
+There are two ways to perform the measurements in the environment.
 The first one is to use the provided scripts to build the EVM implementations and run the benchmarks.
 The second one is to use the provided release with precompiled binaries.
 The binaries are available for Linux x64, MacOS x64 and Windows.

 ## Methodology